epochx/abci-utils/README.md

 ## Configuration

-First, create the following file `~/.groups` as add the following contents:
+First, create the following file `~/.groups` and add the following contents:

 ```bash
 <group_id> <group_name>
 ...
 ```
-Where `<group_id>` is the unique if for a group your user belongs to, and `<group_name>` is an alias or nickname you wish to give to the group.
-Names can only contain letters, numbers and underscores.
-Though creating this file is not necessary, it will improve the completions offered by fish with using the commands below.
+Where `<group_id>` is the unique ID for a group your user belongs to, and `<group_name>` is an alias or nickname you wish to give to the group.
+Please keep in mind that **names can only contain letters, numbers and underscores**.
+Though creating this file is not necessary, it will improve the completions offered by fish when using the commands below.

 Also, create the folder `~/preambles` and add your preamble files to it.
-Each preamble file is used to declare initial configurations when using the `submit-job` command.
+Each preamble file is used to declare initial configurations for when using the `submit-job` command.
 For example, you might create a file called "cuda10" with the following contents:

 ```bash
 source /etc/profile.d/modules.sh